 Uber to buy Postmates in US$2.65 billion stock deal, expands food-delivery reach

-Uber Technologies Inc on Monday offered to buy Postmates Inc in a US$2.65 billion all-stock deal, looking to expand its reach in the food-delivery services arena while more people order at home due to coronavirus-led restrictions.

-REUTERS: Uber Technologies Inc on Monday offered to buy Postmates Inc in a US$2.65 billion all-stock deal, looking to expand its reach in the food-delivery services arena while more people order at home due to coronavirus-led restrictions.
+REUTERS: Uber said on Monday (Jul 6) it would buy Postmates Inc in a US$2.65 billion deal, looking to expand its reach into the food-delivery market as the coronavirus crisis upends its core ride-hailing business.

+The move is just weeks after Uber walked away from a deal to buy Grubhub, which would have given Uber’s money-losing restaurant delivery service a leg up on market leader DoorDash.

+US online food delivery company Grubhub agreed to be acquired in June by Just Eat Takeaway.com NV in a US$7.3 billion deal.

-Uber, under pressure as its core ride-hailing business reels from lockdowns across the globe, offered a premium of about 10per cent on Postmates' last valuation of US$2.4 billion.
-Postmates in September raised US$225 million in a private fundraising round.
+Uber, which has been under pressure as ride-hailing services across the globe plummets because of lockdowns, offered a premium of about 10 per cent on Postmates' last valuation of US$2.4 billion.
+Uber shares were up about 9 per cent in premarket trading.

+"As more people and more restaurants have come to use our services, Q2 bookings on Uber Eats are up more than 100per cent year on year," said Uber Chief Executive Officer Dara Khosrowshahi.

 Uber currently estimates that it will issue about 84 million shares of common stock for 100per cent of the fully diluted equity of Postmates, the company said in a statement.